 What is the main innovation you bring to the market?

-How does the product/service tie into the growing use of automation?
+How does the solution tie into the growing use of automation?